 The tweeter surround is held in place by the weather seal around the door.
 So gently ease this back and the plastic surround should come away from the door to reveal the aperture for the tweeter behind.

 If you are using the OEM BMW tweeters then they simply click in place.
 However, if like me you are using a generic tweeter you can use some duck tape just to hold the tweeter in place.
 Once in place on the door, the foam surround and plastic grill hold the tweeter quite firmly anyway.
 Then re-fix the tweeter surround back in place with the door weather seal.
 Then run the tweeter cable along the existing cable run as detailed below, using a bit of electrical tape or cable ties to hold it in place.

 The tweeter connector should then simply click into the spare socket on the back on the midrange speaker as shown below.

 Then simply reverse the removal procedure of the door card.
 Start with hooking the door over the door lock indicator and fixing the top of the door.
-Then work your way round the door card clicking into place the white bullets.
-Make sure that none of the white bullets fall out.
+Then work your way around the door card clicking into place the white bullets.
+Make sure that none of the white bullets falls out.
 You might have to thump the door card quite hard to make them click correctly.

 Now turn on your stereo and enjoy the improved sound!
 You will have to play around with the treble controls to get the right balance.